stan-dev/cmdstanpy/docsrc/installation.rst

   GitHub `CmdStanPy <https://github.com/stan-dev/cmdstanpy>`_ repository.

-If you install CmdStanPy from PyPI or GitHub you will need to install CmdStan as well, see section :ref:`CmdStan Installation <cmdstan-install>` below.
+If you install CmdStanPy from PyPI or GitHub you will need to install CmdStan as well, see section :ref:`CmdStan Installation <cmdstan-install>`: below.

 Conda: install CmdStanPy, CmdStan, C++ toolchain